ella-ezinne/ella-ezinne/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Python and DevOps tools
 - 👯 Open to collaborate with other developers
-- 💬 Ask me about IT, DevOps & Cloud related stuff...
+- 💬 Ask me about IT, Wed Development, DevOps & Cloud related stuff...
 - 📫 How to reach me: @emmazinny3007@gmail.com